 With these three steps, you now have the base setup for running a Service Mesh.
 I have found that Istio is easier to set up with AWS, Microsoft Azure, Google Cloud, and IBM.
 The reason is that each vendor is investing development into Istio.
 Also, the DevOps community around Istio is more robust than competing products.
 With that said, the Service Mesh market is still very new.
 There is a lot of opportunity for other products to come out and offer an easier setup and more functionality.

 The bottom line is that this is a space worth watching.
-Keep an eye on changes applied to Istio and other products.
-Choose to test new products frequently as the market matures.
+Monitor changes applied to Istio and other products, and choose to test new products frequently as the market matures.

 To become more proficient with Kubernetes and related tools, you may wish to pursue Simplilearn’s courses in DevOps or the comprehensive DevOps certification Program.
 If you want to strengthen your cloud computing skills, consider Simplilearn’s courses in AWS, Azure, and Google Cloud technology, or the Simplilearn Cloud Architect Master’s Program that covers all three cloud platforms.